StevenRCE0/Monterey-icons-for-Catalina/README.md

 # Monterey icons for Catalina

-## 🚧 This tool is under construction, and there's no estimated time of completion. 🚧
+macOS Monterey icons for macOS Catalina (auto-apply script)

 ## TO DO LIST

 - [x] Update icons to macOS Monterey version
 - [x] Backup and restore functionality
-- [ ] Fix the funny calendar icon in Dock
+- [x] Fix the funny calendar icon in Dock <br>

-macOS Monterey icons for macOS Catalina (auto-apply script)
+ (Semi-fixed, it's no longer dynamic after applying the icon.
+Monterey's docktile worker doesn't support lower versions of macOS.
+Maybe someday I'll rewrite this one, but not recently. )

 ## Warning